 As labs and states in the US raced to boost their testing capabilities, they ran into bottlenecks and roadblocks.
 For example, “only a few supply houses were providing the reagents [needed for the PCR reactions] and supplies were woefully inadequate,” says Tjian.
 Even basic equipment, like the swabs used for collecting samples, was hard to find.
 “That was one thing that caught us by surprise,” recalls Tjian.
 “Who would have imagined that the most rate-limited piece of this whole puzzle was the swab?”
 It turned out that the major producer of swabs approved by the CDC was a factory in northern Italy, a region among those hardest hit by the virus.

-Without sufficient testing, there was a “tragic data gap undermining the U.S. pandemic response,” writes health service researcher Eric C. Schneider in a commentary in the May 15 issue of the New England Journal of Medicine.
+Without sufficient testing, there was a “tragic data gap undermining the U.S. pandemic response,” writes health service researcher Eric C. Schneider in a commentary in the May 15 issue of the New England Journal of Medicineexternal link, opens in a new tab.
 Instead of being able to test every person with symptoms and all those they had been in contact with, as countries like South Korea did, the shortage meant reserving tests for hospitalized patients and for helping prevent health care workers from transmitting COVID-19, he explains.

 The lack of data on case numbers has made it challenging to model the path of the pandemic, writes Schneider, of the Commonwealth Fund, a private foundation aimed at improving the health care system.
 As a result, it has been difficult to anticipate where emergency medical services, hospital beds, and ventilators are most needed.

 By mid-May, the testing capacity in the US had finally risen from a few thousand a day to about 300,000 a day.
 Still, that’s far short of what’s needed.
-The Harvard Roadmap to Pandemic Resilience estimates, for example, that the country will require testing at a rate of “20 million a day to fully remobilize the economy.”
+The Harvard Roadmap to Pandemic Resilienceexternal link, opens in a new tab estimates, for example, that the country will require testing at a rate of “20 million a day to fully remobilize the economy.”
 To safely reopen, “we need massive testing capacities don’t currently exist,” says Georgetown’s Gostin, one of the authors of the report.

 How can scientists overcome testing bottlenecks?

 Scientists around the world have responded to the challenges posed by the novel coronavirus.
-The Berkeley group, for example, dramatically boosted its testing capacity and reduced costs to near $1 per test with improvements such as skipping one step – RNA purification – and making their own reagents.
+The Berkeley group, for example, dramatically boosted its testing capacity and reduced costs to near $1 per test with improvements such as skipping one step – RNA purification – and making their own reagentsexternal link, opens in a new tab.
 “It’s not rocket science, but it took us five weeks to figure out the details because commercial companies don’t tell you what’s in their reagents,” explains Tjian.
 The research team has made their home-brewed test freely available to any lab that wants to replicate it.

 Progress is also being made in testing for antibodies.
 Most of the dozens of so-called serology tests initially on the market didn’t have the sensitivity and specificity to pick out only those antibodies directed at SARS-CoV-2.
 The challenge is that the tests require using copies of a viral protein that binds to the antibodies.
 One key to solving that problem, it turns out, is using mammalian cells to make the viral protein with the precise shape needed to home in on just the SARS-CoV-2 antibodies.